jonegil/gui-with-gio/egg_timer/01_empty_window.md

 The code does three main things:
  - Imports Gio
- - Creates and calls a goroutine that ...
+ - Creates and calls a goroutine that:
-   - ... creates a new window, called `w`
+   - Creates a new window, called `w`
-   - ... starts an eternal loop that waits for Events in the window (none will come in this example)
+   - Starts an eternal loop that waits for Events in the window (none will come in this example)

 That's it.
 Let's look at the code: